You might know him as “Doubting Thomas” because he refused to believe in Jesus Christ’s resurrection without first seeing Jesus.

 “Lord, we do not know where You are going, and how can we know the way?”
 (John 14:5, NKJV)

 His question showed that he still didn’t fully understand Jesus’ mission.
-Like many of the Jews, he incorrectly expected the Messiah to conquer the Romans and set up an earthly kingdom—the disciple Peter, too, had wrestled with this misconception (Matthew 16:22).
+Like many of the Jews, he incorrectly expected the Messiah to conquer the Romans and set up an earthly kingdom—the apostle Peter, too, had wrestled with this misconception (Matthew 16:22).

 The Seventh-day Adventist Bible Commentary points out that the disciples “should have known [the answer to Thomas’s question], for they had been clearly told (see verse 4).
 It was hard for them to divest themselves of the tempting Jewish concept of the Messianic kingdom.”3